MEI - Taliban

 • Other Identifying Information: This contains available details about the individual's age, educational background, positions held within the current and previous Taliban regime, ideological leaning, leadership style, and known links and associations with other key actors, including militant/terrorist groups.
 These details serve to identify individuals who may wield influence over the Taliban’s policies and actions, particularly in critical domains like terrorism financing, narcotics, and organized crime.

 Furthermore, thorough examinations of internal Taliban government documents and public profiles of Taliban members and affiliated individuals provided in reports by entities such as the United Nations, Interpol, and the U.S. government were conducted.
 Each entry underwent meticulous cross-verification against these reports to ensure accuracy and reliability.
-These efforts were complemented by a detailed analysis of hundreds of branded and unbranded Taliban-linked social media accounts across platforms like X (formerly Twitter), Facebook, and Telegram.
+These efforts were complemented by a detailed analysis of hundreds of branded and unbranded Taliban-linked social media accounts across platforms such as X (formerly Twitter), Facebook, Telegram, and TikTok.